Charrette participants place ideas on SF map

 Participants divided into groups by watershed basin, and over the course of the day, each group developed a set of green stormwater management recommendations for its particular basin through the format of a game.
 Capital costs as well as peak flow and volume reductions were estimated for each LID measure.
 The object of the game was to meet specified stormwater reduction targets within a finite budget.
 Each group prioritized their recommendations and presented them to the entire charrette audience at the end of the evenings.
 The SFPUC will use these creative ideas to further identify, analyze and prioritize future stormwater management efforts in San Francisco.

-Watershed Planning Charrettes
+Watershed Planning Charrettes and Workshops

 Western Basins Charrette Materials